Do you believe in love at first sight??

 In life in general, I don’t really.
 But in travel, that’s a different story.
 There are places that just grab you by the throat and seep into your pores to become a part of you.
 It doesn’t really have anything to do with the amount of time you spend there…could be a day, a week, or a month.
 But once you leave, it has carved out a little permanent residence in your heart and the back of your mind.

 - It goes without saying, but get an early start to the day.
+Dublin shines in the morning!

 - Eat!
 Fish & chips, steak & Guinness pie, scones, beer…stop and grab a snack every chance you get!

 - Walk everywhere.
 So much of Dublin is just getting a feel for the city, and in our experience it was a super walkable city.
-From Temple Bar to O’Connell Street to St. Patrick’s and all the places between, exploring the nooks and crannies of the city was our favorite part.
+From Temple Bar to O’Connell Street to St. Patrick’s Cathedral and all the places between, exploring the nooks and crannies of the city was my favorite part.

 - Find a whiskey shop that offers a tasting or samples, and take them up on it.
 My dad and I loved that, and the shop sold airplane-size bottles of a lot of the Irish whiskeys (including largely unknown ones) so I grabbed a few as a gift for one of my co-workers.